lochbrunner/chop-specs/README.md

 Questions: Is this possible?
 Problems:

-* Difference between types and scopes
+* Difference between types and scopes:
-  * Must there be a `public` before the members
+  * In types everything is public

 #### Combining types